plumber-sc/plumber-catalog/readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/gqdjcjwgyfkb8819?svg=true)](https://ci.appveyor.com/project/ewerkman/plumber-catalog-af9f9)

-# Plumber Catalog for Sitecore Commerce
+# Plumber Component Decorator for Sitecore Commerce

-> Plugin for Sitecore Commerce that allows you to add attributes to your catalog components for easy addition to the Sitecore Commerce Business tools.
+> Plugin for Sitecore Commerce that allows you to add attributes to your components for easy addition, viewing and editing in the Sitecore Commerce Business tools.

 ## What is this?